GEOSX/GEOSXDATA/DataSets/Tiny/medit/description.rst

-Egg model mesh files
+Tiny model mesh files
 ====================

-Dataset with 18553 cells.
-Note that the mesh file provided in this repository only contains the active cells of the problem.
+Dataset with 201 tetrahedral cells, meant for debugging.
+The file only describes the mesh and does not contain the porosity and permeability fields.

 License
 -------

-This dataset is in the public domain.
-It was originally presented `here <https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/gdj3.21>`_
+Available publicly.

 File description
 -----------------